-The IRS answered a number of technical questions that modelers have been asking in M&A and tax equity transactions.
+The regulations answer a number of technical questions that modelers have been asking in M&A and tax equity transactions.

 Many projects in the power and other infrastructure sectors are owned by limited liability companies that are treated as partnerships for US tax purposes.
 In addition, most tax equity raised in the renewable energy market takes the form of partnership flip transactions.
 (For more information, see “Partnership Flips” in the April 2017 NewsWire.)

 When someone buys a partnership interest at a premium to the remaining “basis” the partnership has in a project, the buyer can depreciate the premium by having the partnership make a section 754 election to step up basis.

 Bidders in M&A deals ask whether this step-up depreciation can be taken entirely in the year the partnership interest is purchased.
 The IRS said yes, in most cases.

 The step-up depreciation is considered depreciation on used property if the project was already in service.
 A bonus can be claimed on used property, but not if the buyer owned an interest in the property earlier.
 The IRS will treat each partner as if the partner owns a percentage interest in the partnership assets directly.
 This means that a partner who has a 30% interest in a partnership that increases to 50% by buying an additional interest from another partner can claim the bonus on any step-up depreciation on the additional 20% interest.
 The buying and selling partners cannot be affiliates.
 A partner determines its existing interest as a fraction of the total depreciation deductions it was allocated by the partnership during the current calendar year plus the five previous calendar years.

 The IRS also said it does not matter if the partnership opted out of the bonus that year.
 A separate election would have to be made by the partnership not to claim depreciation on the step-up depreciation.